More Americans say global warming exaggerated

 A growing number of Americans, nearly half the country, think global warming worries are exaggerated and more people doubt that scientific warnings of severe environmental fallout will ever occur, according to a new Gallup poll.

-The new doubts come as President Barack Obama pressures Congress to produce legislation significantly cutting smokestack emissions of carbon dioxide and other greenhouse gases blamed for climate change problems.
+The new doubts come as President Barack Obama pressures Congress to produce legislation significantly cutting smokestack carbon dioxide emissions and other greenhouse gases blamed for climate change problems.

-Gallup's survey was released on the same day that the Obama administration unveiled in Texas a public-private report underscoring threats to birds as climate change alters their habitat and food supply, pushing many species to extinction.
+Gallup's survey was released on the same day that the Obama administration unveiled in Texas amid a Senate climate vote that put new heat on the administration, a public-private report underscoring threats to birds as climate change alters their habitat and food supply, pushing many species to extinction.

-With congressional elections in November, many lawmakers are hesitant to take on a controversial energy and environment bill, especially if voter interest is waning.
+With congressional elections in November, many lawmakers are hesitant to take on a controversial U.S. emissions bill in the coming months, especially if voter interest is waning.

-Around the world, concerns about climate change have dipped as economic worries took higher priority, according to a Nielson/Oxford University survey in December, which found the highest concern was in Latin America and Asia-Pacific countries like the Philippines, where typhoons are a big threat.
+Around the world, concerns about climate change have dipped as economic worries took higher priority and debates at a greenhouse gas forum echoed those shifts, according to a Nielson/Oxford University survey in December, which found the highest concern was in Latin America and Asia-Pacific countries like the Philippines, where typhoons are a big threat.

 While U.S. worries about climate change fell significantly in the Nielson poll, they did not come close to some eastern European countries such as Estonia, which ranked bottom.